U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 1 - Time series and brief Fourier analysis.md

 If two points are higly correlated, they are close to each other.
 Autocorrelation gives us a picture of the signal is repeating itself.
 If we evaluate the autocorrelation at certain lags $\tau_i$ we can get an autocorrelation plot.
 These will tells us the strong periodicity of the signal.
 Near the zero we have the trivial case, the autocorrelation is 1.

+Autocorrelation goes from $[-1,1]$, when it's positive we have that negative changes at time t results in negative changes at time $t+\tau$.

 ### Two time series

 Cross-correlation (discrete), a measure of two time series and how they are similar to each other take $x_1$ and $x_2$ as two distinct time series.